 - “Recantations Reconsidered: A New Framework for Righting Wrongful Convictions,” Utah Law Review Volume 2012, Number 1, co-author with Professor Michael Goldsmith

 - “The Power to End War: The Extent and Limits of Congressional Power,” 41 St. Mary’s Law Journal 445 (2010).

-In his free time, Mr. Heder enjoys spending time with his wife and four children, backpacking, fishing and swimming in the mountains, and collecting comic books.
+In his free time, Mr. Heder enjoys spending time with his wife and five children, backpacking, running, biking, swimming in the mountains, and collecting comic books.